Driving Miss Daisy: Plot

-The film explores racism against black people, which affects Hoke personally.
-The film also touches on antisemitism in the South.
-After her synagogue is bombed, Miss Daisy realizes that she is also a victim of prejudice.
-However, American society is undergoing radical changes, and Miss Daisy attends a dinner at which Dr. Martin Luther King Jr. gives a speech.
+The film explores racism against African Americans and antisemitism in the South.
+After her synagogue is bombed, Daisy realizes that she is also a victim of prejudice.
+American society is undergoing radical changes, and Miss Daisy attends a dinner at which Dr. Martin Luther King Jr. gives a speech.
+Boolie declines when she invites him to the dinner, and suggests that she invite Hoke.
+She waits until the last moment, and even then only raises it with Hoke in the car on the way to the event, saying that Boolie had said that Hoke wanted to attend.
+Hoke says he had said no such thing, and tells Miss Daisy that she should have just asked him directly if she had thought he might like to attend.
+She attends the dinner alone while Hoke listens to the speech on the car radio.
+She is struck by King's words in his speech, when he says that "the greatest tragedy was not the vitriolic words and the violent actions of the bad people, but the appalling silence and indifference of the good people."

-She initially invites Boolie to the dinner, but he declines, and suggests that Miss Daisy invite Hoke.
-However, Miss Daisy only asks him to be her guest during the car ride to the event and ends up attending the dinner alone.
-Hoke, who is insulted by the manner of the invitation, listens to the speech on the car radio outside.
+One morning in 1971, Hoke arrives at the house to find Daisy agitated and showing signs of dementia: she believes that she is a young teacher again.
+Hoke calms her down.
+In that conversation, she calls Hoke her "best friend".
+Boolie arranges for Daisy to enter a retirement home.

-Hoke arrives at the house one morning in 1971 to find Miss Daisy agitated and showing signs of dementia; she believes that she is a young teacher again.
-Hoke calms her down with a conversation in which Daisy calls Hoke her "best friend."
-Boolie arranges for Miss Daisy to enter a retirement home.
 In 1973, Hoke, now 85 and rapidly losing his eyesight, retires.
-Boolie, now 65, drives Hoke to the retirement home to visit Miss Daisy, now 97.
-He then feeds her thanksgiving pie after the two catch up.
-The final scene is an image of him driving her for the first time in the red Hudson.
+Boolie, now 65, drives Hoke to the retirement home to visit Daisy, now 97.
+The two catch up, and Hoke gently feeds her Thanksgiving pie.
+The final scene is an image of the black Cadillac driving on a road.